php-dev-br/laravel-doc-pt-br/security.md

 		$message->subject('Password Reminder');
 	});

 Your user will receive an e-mail with a link that points to the `getReset` method of the controller.
 The password reminder token, which is used to identify a given password reminder attempt, will also be passed to the controller method.
-The action is already configured to return a `password.reset` template which you should build.
+The action is already configured to return a `password.reset` view which you should build.
 The `token` will be passed to the view, and you should place this token in a hidden form field named `token`.
 In addition to the `token`, your password reset form should contain `email`, `password`, and `password_confirmation` fields.
 The form should POST to the `RemindersController@postReset` method.

 A simple form on the `password.reset` view might look like this: